MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    The values after the inserted indexes are pushed toward the end of the matrix and discarded if they go beyond the last index.
 If :expr:`ir = nil`, :expr:`jc ~= nil` and :var:`y` is 1D, then the latter is filled using column-major indexes.
 Default: as :func:`mat:getidx()`.

+.. function:: mat:diag()

+   Return a zero square matrix of the same type as :var:`mat` and with its row and column sizes equal to :expr:`#mat`, and with its diagonal filled with the values of the elements of :var:`mat`, i.e. interpreting the matrix as a vector.

 .. function:: mat:getdiag (r_)

    Return a column vector or :var:`r` containing the elements of the diagonal of the real, complex or integer matrix :var:`mat`.
 Note that diagonal indexes can be easily generated for vector-like access using a :type:`range` like :expr:`(1..min(mat:sizes())) * (mat.ncol+1)`.